 There are myriad other reasons that may terminate or reduce alimony, but the basic idea is that if there is no longer a need for support, then you can argue that it should be terminated.
 In general, support will likely stop upon the receiving party getting remarried, cohabitating with another individual in a marriage-like relationship or dies.

 Related Article: How Do I Terminate My Alimony Payments?

-Maintenance can be ordered as either a substitute for a property division, short-term support to aid the ex-spouse in becoming self-sufficient, or lifetime support of a spouse who has limited earning ability or who is unemployable.
-The framework of the initial support decision is critical to whether the support obligation is subject to termination.
+Spousal maintenance can be ordered as either a substitute for a property division, short-term support to aid the ex-spouse in becoming self-sufficient, or lifetime support of a spouse who has a limited earning ability or who is unemployable.
+The framework of the initial alimony decision is critical to whether the support obligation is subject to termination.